Childcare settings can re-open

 The Welsh Government announced the Coronavirus Childcare Assistance Scheme (C-CAS) funding will continue up until the end of August, allowing the children of critical workers and those identified as being vulnerable to attend childcare settings.

-Eligible families in Powys will still need to register online by searching Emergency Childcare Hubs on the Powys website.
 Families who have not yet used the provision are welcomed.

 Funding for children already accessing the 30 hours of free childcare offer before the end of March will continue.